mvolkmann/blog/src/js-temporal.md

 - `toLocaleString()` can be passed optional formatting arguments
 - `getFields()` returns an object containing all the read-only properties

-To compare two instances, use the static method `Date.compare(d1, d2)`.
+To compare two instances, use the static method `Temporal.Date.compare(d1, d2)`.
+This function can be passed to the JavaScript `Array` `sort` method to sort instances of this class.

 ### Temporal.YearMonth